gulrak/relive-client/README.md

 reLiveG is a live show replay client for experiencing past scene-related shows and podcasts.

 It is implemented as a new graphical client and currently starting beta phase.
-Initially it supports only macOS, but Windows and Linux support is planned.
+Initially it supported only macOS, but the Linux version is quite usable right now too, so beta testing for Linux starts soon.
+Windows builds compile and kinda work now, but they still don't behave well enough for an open testing, I'll keep working on that.

 ### Features